 The Peter Day Award is for outstanding contributions to, and advancement of, the field of Materials Chemistry.
 The award will alternate between those specialising in the broad areas of soft matter (even years) and of continuous lattice solids (odd years).

-Professor Peter Skabara, University of Glasgow
+Professor Derek Sinclair, University of Sheffield

 - Run annually

 - The winner receives £2000, a medal and a certificate

 - The winner will complete a UK lecture tour

 - The winner will be chosen by the Materials Chemistry Division Awards Committee